TQNL/Enhanced-Allays/README.md

   - has suffocation protection by teleporting them on top of the note block (there is always air above working note blocks)
   - has the following leash functionality to counter this note block feature
 - allays leashed by players cannot like note blocks and thus follow the player
-- naming an allay "unname" causes it to lose its custom name
+- shearing an allay causes it to lose its custom name
 - /trigger invulnerable_allays  makes your allays immortal
   - trigger again to make them mortal again

-If server owners don't want immortal allays, then go into the data pack file > data > tpallays >  functions and remove invulnerable.mcfunction
+If server owners don't want immortal allays, can be disabled with `/function tpallays:toggle_invulnerability` (needs OP)

 ### notice
 - If you want to support small creators like me, you can turn off ad blocker.